-A friend of mine recently told me that she broke her phone and was complaining that the new iPhone is terribly expensive (especially for one that doesn’t even come with a charger).
+A friend of mine recently told me that she broke her phone and was complaining that the new iPhone is terribly expensive.
 When I asked her if that was incentive enough for her to switch to another brand, she simply replied, “Oh, I couldn’t even imagine myself using anything other than an iPhone”.

-Curious, I asked why and all she said was, “Ughh, Androids are so complicated!
+Curious, I asked why and all she said was, “Ughh, Android phones are so complicated!
 I could never figure them out.”

 Wait a minute.
 Apple seems to be onto something.